128technology/docs/docs/config_command_guide.md

 ## `configure authority router routing`

-A router-level container for all of the routing policies associated with a given SSR deployment.
+A router-level container for all of the routing policies associated with a given 128T router deployment.
 Each routing element may have one and only one routing-instance.

 #### Usage